 Why separate the two?
 The difference is generally attributed to the way the two arts are approached.
-In culinary arts, the recipes can often be open to interpretation and tweaks on the fly—a little extra salt, a slightly longer cooking time.
+In culinary arts, the recipes can often be open to interpretation and tweaks made on the fly—a little extra salt, a slightly longer cooking time.
 In baking and pastry, each recipe is a scientific formula that must be followed to the letter.
-It’s much more precise, and therefore does not allow for the same kind of adjustment.
+It’s much more precise, and therefore does not allow for the same kind of adjustments.

 “There tend to be ‘pastry people’ and ‘culinary people.’
 And generally speaking, pastry people are more measured.
 If you mess up any measurement anywhere along the line, you just have to completely start over.
 Whereas in culinary, you can fix things and you can adapt more in the moment.”*

 Chef Anne Lanute, Escoffier Baking & Pastry Executive Chef

 It would be impossible to list every career opportunity available to those working in the culinary arts.
 The industry is extensive, ever-changing, and full of niches.
 But here’s a partial list of some of the career paths you could choose within this discipline.

 Cook or Chef